SUMMARY

 Child care subsidies are an effective state strategy to impact:

-Both child care subsidy receipt and greater state per child subsidy spending increase maternal employment, demonstrating improvements to parents’ ability to work.
-Additionally, child care subsidy receipt and state spending are linked to improved access to needed services and greater household resources, although evidence for the impact on these goals is mixed.
-State child care subsidy policies vary considerably in income eligibility thresholds, the level at which states set subsidy reimbursement rates, and the level of cost burden placed on families.
+Both child care subsidy receipt and greater state per child subsidy spending increase maternal employment and improve parents’ ability to work.
+Additionally, child care subsidy receipt and state spending on subsidies are linked to improved access to needed services and greater household resources, although evidence for the impact on these goals is mixed.
+Child care subsidy policies vary considerably across states with regard to in income eligibility thresholds, reimbursement rates, and the level of cost burden placed on families.
 Current evidence does not provide clear guidance to states in making policy choices to ensure child care subsidies increase access to high-quality child care for families with low incomes.

 Download the Complete Evidence Review